jdkirklanduwyo/SeniorDesignGroup2/README.md

 COSC 4950 - Senior Design - The Power of Robotany
 ================================================

-Group Members:
+**Group Members:**

 	-Jake Kirkland
 	-Kevin Shelton
 	-Nate Kuhn

-Project Name:
+**Project Name:**

-Modular Internet-of-Things Remote Server and Interface
+The Power of Robotany

-Description:
+**Description:**

-Our planned project is a remote service that will be running on a Raspberry Pi/Arduino or similar hardware that supports interaction with different types of sensors and devices.
-In addition to this server service, a client application will be designed to provide a streamlined and convenient way for the user to adjust and check the functions of the sensors and devices.
-We are also considering some Artificial Intelligence options to provide a learning facet to the server to further user convenience and hopefully ultimately remove the human factor from the equation.
+Our project is a remote service that runs on an Arduino Uno that supports interaction with different types of sensors and devices.
+In addition to this, a server service was created that saves data from the arduino in an XML file, and allows the arduino to set settings from the XML.
+A client application for Android was designed to provide a streamlined and convenient way for the user to adjust and check the functions of the sensors and devices.
+We also used C.A.R.T.
+Artificial Intelligence decision trees to provide a learning facet to the server to further user convenience and hopefully ultimately remove the human factor from the equation.

 We will now delve into the following specifics: